samiyev/puaros/packages/ipuaro/ROADMAP.md

 - [ ] Store in FileMeta

 **Tests:**
-- [ ] Unit tests for graph metrics computation
+- [ ] Unit tests for transitive dependencies computation
-- [ ] Unit tests for new context sections
 - [ ] Performance tests for large codebases

 ---